History and Politics

 Course features

-• Develop an informed awareness of the contemporary world and a clear understanding of the historical roots of its ideas and problems, as well as its social, economic and political structures
+- Develop an informed awareness of the contemporary world and a clear understanding of the historical roots of its ideas and challenges, as well as its social, economic and political structures

-• Develop a range of transferable skills that can be applied to a variety of rewarding careers
+- Develop a range of transferable skills such as effective research methods, clarity of expression, critical thinking and the capacity for argument and debate, that you can apply to a variety of rewarding careers

-• Visit and engage with historic and political sites and communities, both nationally and internationally; recent fields trips have included Washington DC and Auschwitz
+- Visit and engage with historic and political sites and communities, both nationally and internationally; fields trips have included Washington DC and Auschwitz

 Course details